iJoris/temi-object-detection-localization/README.md

 -----
 ## Converted models
 During this research we converted two different YOLOv8 models to NCNN format so that we could use them in our Android Application.
-These converted models can be found in`models`.
+These converted models can be found in the folder`models`.
 - Yolo Extra-large: `yolov8c.bin` and `yolov8c.param` -> used as default model;
 - Yolo Small: `yolov8s.bin` and `yolov8s.param`.